laguiar/riko/README.md

 https://riko-calculator.herokuapp.com

-A more detailed README is coming soon.
+A detailed README will be added soon.